mixpanel/docs/pages/docs/admin/organizations-projects/manage-team-members.md

 #### Admin

 Organization Admins have permissions to manage projects, members and roles in the organization.
-Organization Admins have the same permissions as Organization Owners EXCEPT for the following:
+Organization Admins have the same permissions as Organization Owners **except** for the following:

 - Request Organization deletions
 - Delete Projects